 Metadata is part of the information architecture discipline, which is all about making information findable, navigable, understandable.
 As the quantity of data increases, the need for information architecture increases.
 Don’t let anyone fool you into thinking that AI or other fancy technology tools will do the heavy lifting work of properly organizing information.

 Images, and in particular videos, are very heavy, and thus create lots more pollution than text.
 It’s estimated that 80% of Internet traffic is now video.
 Images, though, take up lots of space as well.
-On a typical webpage, it’s estimated that they can account for about 20% of the total weight, and on certain websites much, much more.
+On a webpage that doesn't have video, they can take up as much as 80% of the total weight, because very often they are not properly optimized.

 A not untypical website we examined had a homepage weight of 15.2 MB.
 With proper design, the page should have been less than 200 KB; 76 times lighter.
 Images made up 14.4 MB of the total weight; 95%!
 One of the images was 8.3 MB.
 This mega-polluting image had no value other than to “look good”.
 It didn’t explain anything.
 It didn’t illuminate anything.
 It was just a fancy stock image that the organization hoped would impress, look cool, enhance the brand.
 Such waste.